grafana/xk6-replit/README.md

 ## Running REPLIT

-You can run a standalone REPL (i.e. without any context) via the following methods:
+You can run a standalone REPL via the following methods:

 ### Run using the release binaries